coreos/torus/docs/architecture.md

 * **Data Nodes**
   * Provide actual storage (torus)                       -
 * **Client Nodes**
-  * Connect to data nodes and the MDS to provide access to the storage (eg, torusblock)
+  * Connect to data nodes and the MDS to provide access to the storage (eg, torusblk)

 ### High-Level Data Model